akka/akka/akka-docs/rst/java/lambda-actors.rst

 Defining an Actor class
 -----------------------

-Actor classes are implemented by extending the :class:`AbstractActor` class and implementing the :meth:`receive` method.
-The :meth:`receive` method should define a series of match statements (which has the type ``PartialFunction<Object, BoxedUnit>``) that defines which messages your Actor can handle, along with the implementation of how the messages should be processed.
+Actor classes are implemented by extending the :class:`AbstractActor` class and setting the “initial behavior” in the constructor by calling the :meth:`receive` method in the :class:`AbstractActor`.

+The argument to the :meth:`receive` method is a ``PartialFunction<Object,BoxedUnit>`` that defines which messages your Actor can handle, along with the implementation of how the messages should be processed.

 Don't let the type signature scare you.
 To allow you to easily build up a partial function there is a builder named ``ReceiveBuilder`` that you can use.